Scholarships & Grants

 Anna Augusta Von Helmholtz Phelan Scholarships in Creative Writing

-This scholarship recognizes English majors who demonstrate promise in creative writing with a $1,000 stipend.
+This scholarship recognizes English majors who demonstrate promise in creative writing.
 It was established by former students of Anna Phelan, who taught journalism and creative writing at the University of Minnesota.

-To be considered for all of the scholarships below, complete the CLA common application by March 5, 2021.
+To be considered for all of the scholarships below, complete the English Major Scholarship Application.
+The next deadline for scholarships in March 2024.
 No additional materials are needed.

 Sharon Borine Scholarships

 These scholarships are made possible by the generosity of Sharon Borine and her family.
 Borine received a BA in English from the University.